 Mukilteo home prices are not only among the most expensive in Washington, but Mukilteo real estate also consistently ranks among the most expensive in America.

-Mukilteo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Mukilteo is a decidedly white-collar city, with fully 85.17% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mukilteo is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Mukilteo who work in management occupations (14.12%), sales jobs (12.80%), and architecture and engineering (11.15%).
+There are especially a lot of people living in Mukilteo who work in management occupations (14.43%), sales jobs (13.53%), and architecture and engineering (12.85%).

 Also of interest is that Mukilteo has more people living here who work in computers and math than 95% of the places in the US.